darkreapyre/Athena-HOL/Lab2/README.md

 2. Click on **Jobs** under ETL on the left column and then click on the **Add Job** button.

-3. Under Job properties, input name as `<username>-taxianalysis-yellow`.
-Since we will be working with only the yellow dataset for this workshop.
+3. Under Job properties, input name as `<username>-yellow-etl`.
+Since we will be working with only the **yellow** dataset for this workshop.

    i.
 Under IAM Role, Choose the IAM role created at the beginning of this lab, e.g. `<username>-glue-role`

    x.
 Under This job runs, choose the radio button for **A proposed script generated by AWS Glue**.

    xi.
-For **Script file name**, enter `<username>-taxianalysis-yellow`.
+For **Script file name**, enter `<username>-yellow-etl`.

-   > For this workshop, we are only working on the yellow dataset.
-Feel free to run through these steps to also convert the green and FHV dataset.
+   > For this Lab, we are only working on the **yellow** dataset.
+Feel free to run through these steps to also convert the **green** and **FHV** dataset.

    xii.
 For **ETL language**, choose the radio button for **Python**.

    xiii.
-For S3 path where script is stored, click on the Folder icon and choose the S3 bucket created at the beginning of this workshop. **Choose the newly created S3 bucket via the Folder icon**.
+For S3 path where script is stored, click on the Folder icon and choose the S3 bucket created at the beginning of this Lab. **Choose the newly created S3 bucket via the Folder icon**.

    xiiiv.
-For Temporary directory, choose the `tmp` folder created at the beginning of this workshop. **Choose the S3 bucket via the Folder icon** and click **Next**.
+For Temporary directory, choose the `tmp` folder created at the beginning of this Lab. **Choose the S3 bucket via the Folder icon** and click **Next**.

    > **Note:** Ensure the temporary bucket is already created/available in your S3 bucket.